owncast/owncast/README.md

 ## Configuration

 Many aspects can be adjusted and customized to your preferences.
 [Read more about Configuration](/doc/configuration.md) to update the web UI and video easily.

+## Web interface + chat

+Owncast includes a web interface to your video with built-in chat that is available once you start the server.
+It shows online/offline states, viewer counts, stream duration, your instance's description, images, links and more.
+You can just start using it without making any changes and it'll reflect whatever you put in the config file.

+If you want to add some additional content you can edit the [`/webroot/static/content.md`](https://github.com/gabek/owncast/blob/master/webroot/static/content-example.md) file.
+Anything you put in this using [markdown](https://www.markdownguide.org/) or HTML will display on the page without you having to touch the existing page.
+Some ideas here: Your Patreon or Paypal link to support donations, an embed of a Soundcloud track, some images, or an embedded social feed.

+However, the web interface was specifically built to be editable by anybody comfortable tweaking a web page.
+It's not bundled or transpiled into anything, it's just HTML + Javascript + CSS that you can start editing.
+Feel free to add your own branding, links, change the colors in the CSS, fonts, layout, or anything else you could possibly want.
+No development environment is needed, just open the files in an editor and start tweaking.

 ## Use with your desktop software